Geometry of PCF parameters in spaces of quadratic polynomials: Optimal general upper bounds

-\item[(C4)] $\{x_1 = x_2= x_3 = x_4\}$: This curve is contained in the diagonal surface $\Delta$. \end{itemize}
+\item[(C4)] $\{x_1 = x_2= x_3 = x_4\}$: This curve is contained in the diagonal surface $\Delta_{1,3}$. \end{itemize}

-The case-by-case analysis shows that the three types of families of lines listed in the proposition are the only exceptions: any other 1-parameter maximally-varying family of lines will have at most 1 special point on the general line in the family.
+The case-by-case analysis shows that the three types of families of lines listed in the proposition are the only families of lines that give rise to special subvarieties of type (S) or type (C).
+Thus, any other 1-parameter maximally-varying family of lines will have at most 1 special point on the general line in the family.

-To see that the bound is at most 2 on the three types of exceptions, we look again at the cases and the structure of the closure of the special points in $\cC_V^2$.
-Suppose we are in case (1), and assume there are at least 3 distinct special points on infinitely many lines.
-Then, considering pairs of special points that are {\em not} equal to the given $P \in \C^2$, we build a component of the Zariski closure of special points in $\rho_2(\cC_V^2)$ that is neither in $\Delta$ nor in $S_{P,1}$ or $S_{P,2}$.
-Similarly for case (2), choosing pairs of distinct special points that are not symmetric (as $(x,y)$ and $(y,x)$) leads to a component of the Zariski closure of special points in $\rho_2(\cC_V^2)$ that is neither in $\Delta$ nor in $D$.
-And finally, for case (3), the existence of pairs of points that are distinct and not equal to the pair $(c_1, \lambda)$ and $(\lambda, c_4)$ as described in (C2) leads to a special component not contained in $\Delta$ nor in the curves $C_{c_1, c_4, 1}$ or $C_{c_1, c_4, 2}$.
+To see that the bound is at most 2 on the three types of exceptions (1), (2), and (3), we look again at the cases and the structure of the Zariski closure of the special points in $\rho_2(\cC_V^2)$.
+Suppose we are in case (1), and assume there are at least 3 distinct special points on infinitely many lines $L$ in the family.
+Then, considering pairs of special points on a line $L$, with neither equal to the given special $P \in \C^2$, we build a component of the Zariski closure of special points in $\rho_2(\cC_V^2)$ that is neither in $\Delta_{1,3}$ nor in the surfaces $S_{P,1}$ or $S_{P,2}$ of type (S1) above.
+Similarly for case (2), choosing pairs of distinct special points that are not symmetric (as $(x,y)$ and $(y,x)$) leads to a component of the Zariski closure of special points in $\overline{\rho_2(\cC_V^2)}$ that is neither in $\Delta_{1,3}$ nor in the surface $D$ of type (S3).
+And finally, for case (3), the existence of pairs of points that are distinct and not equal to the pair $(c_1, \lambda)$ and $(\lambda, c_4)$ as described in case (C2) leads to a special component not contained in $\Delta_{1,3}$ nor in the curves $C_{c_1, c_4, 1}$ or $C_{c_1, c_4, 2}$.